Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 Understanding how Claude manages tokens helps you avoid confusion around token expiry and revocation.

 Storage: Anthropic stores encrypted access tokens and refresh tokens.
 Your server does not need to manage token storage for Claude’s requests.
-The access token arrives in each tool call request.
+The access token arrives as a Bearer token in each request.

 No user metadata without auth: Without an OAuth token, Claude does not pass user information to your server.
 If you need per-user data segmentation, OAuth is the only way to get it.